 We usually look for color in blooms in our gardens but there is one genus of plants that gives you spectacular color in its foliage.
-Bromeliads provide a rainbow of color in its thick striking foliage because in many varieties of bromeliads the bloom is not blinging, or in some cases the plant only blooms every five years.
+Bromeliads provide a rainbow of color in its thick, striking foliage.tIn many varieties of bromeliads the bloom is not blinging, or in some cases the plant only blooms every five years.
+What bromeliads lack in blooms, they exceed in color drama.
 Neoregelias are the largest genus of bromeliads and have the largest spectrum of color variations from stripping, to mottling (dot markings), and painted tips.
 One of my favorite neos is called ‘painted fingernails” because the foliage is dark green except for the tips which are blood red.
-The neos have the most vivid variations in the foliage of all bromeliads as its bloom is nothing to speak of, so the vibrant foliage is nature way of compensating.
+The neos have the most vivid variations in the foliage of all bromeliads as its bloom is nothing to speak of, so the vibrant foliage is nature's way of compensating.
 Other bromeliads like Guzmanias have more showy and long-lasting blooms but the foliage is just green.
 And then there are those bromeliads that give you two-for-the-money, great blooms and vivid foliage.
-The Aechmea blanchetiana is a very large bromeliad growing five feet high by five feet wide with vibrant large strap-like golden foliage and when they bloom there is an amazing spray of cobalt blue blooms.
+The Aechmea blanchetiana is a very large bromeliad growing five feet high by five feet wide, with vibrant large strap-like golden orange foliage; and when they bloom there is an amazing spray of cobalt blue blooms.

 The Alcantera imperalis rubra is one of the largest and hardiest bromeliads.
 Imperalis is massive spreading six feet wide by six feet tall feet.
 The large semi-rounded leaves of this big girl are reddish purple on top and green on the bottom.
 The Alcantera imperalis rubra can survive outdoors year around zones 9 and 10, and when it finally blooms (in fifteen years) it sends out a bloom spike that shoots up feet.